 First, line a baking sheet with wax or parchment paper.
 Next, remove the husk from an ear of sweet corn and use a serrated knife to slice off the kernels.

-You can use regular yogurt instead of Greek in this recipe.
 Feel free to switch up the fruit and experiment with strawberries, raspberries, blackberries, kiwi, mango, pineapple, or grapes.

 Finally, chocolate chips are not out of the question, friends.
 If you make any substitutions to this recipe, I’d love to hear about it in the comments!